credativ/plutono/docs/sources/datasources/loki.md

 +++
 title = "Loki"
-description = "Guide for using Loki in Grafana" keywords = ["grafana", "loki", "logging", "guide"] aliases = ["/docs/grafana/latest/features/datasources/loki"] weight = 800
+description = "Guide for using Loki in Plutono" keywords = ["plutono", "loki", "logging", "guide"] aliases = ["/docs/plutono/latest/features/datasources/loki"] weight = 800
 +++

-# Using Loki in Grafana
+# Using Loki in Plutono

-Grafana ships with built-in support for Loki, an open source log aggregation system by Grafana Labs.
+Plutono ships with built-in support for Loki, an open source log aggregation system by Grafana Labs.
 This topic explains options, variables, querying, and other options specific to this data source.

 Add it as a data source and you are ready to build dashboards or query your log data in [Explore]({{< relref "../explore" >}}).
-Refer to [Add a data source]({{< relref "add-a-data-source.md" >}}) for instructions on how to add a data source to Grafana.
+Refer to [Add a data source]({{< relref "add-a-data-source.md" >}}) for instructions on how to add a data source to Plutono.
 Only users with the organization admin role can add data sources.

-> **Note:** To troubleshoot configuration and other issues, check the log file located at /var/log/grafana/grafana.log on Unix systems or in <grafana_install_dir>/data/log on other platforms and manual installations.
+> **Note:** To troubleshoot configuration and other issues, check the log file located at /var/log/plutono/plutono.log on Unix systems or in <plutono_install_dir>/data/log on other platforms and manual installations.

 ## Loki settings